HL7Austria/AIST-PICA-R5/input/pagecontent/overview.md

 #### Which perspectives should be used to reconstruct and conformance check patient processes.

 Simply: all of them, to get the best results.
 As minimal requirement to at least reconstruct a human readable process the **core** and **conformance** perspectives are needed, as they identify what (conformance) happened when (core) to which patient (core).
 The **care-pathway** resource allows you to check which events were recorded for a specific treatment plan, which is what is needed for conformance checking.
-The **patient-visit** allows to view (one or more) treatments in the scope of one or more visits to a care provider, or alternatively allows to view how patients progress through their stay.
-Finally **actor** can give an overview about who did what with the patient.
+The **patient-visit** allows viewing (one or more) treatments in the scope of one or more visits to a care provider, or alternatively allows to view how patients progress through their stay.
+Finally, **actor** can give an overview about who did what with the patient.

 #### Core perspective